 chapter of this guide.

 Whatever approach you take to HA, a distributed cache cluster enabled by the Enterprise Cache Protocol (ECP) can be used to provide a layer of insulation between the users and the database server.
 The application servers in a distributed cache cluster are designed to preserve the state of the running application across a failover of the data server.
-Users remain connected to ECP application servers when the database server fails; user sessions that are actively accessing the database during the outage will pause until the database server becomes available again via completion of failover.
+Users remain connected to the application servers when the data server fails, and user sessions that are actively accessing the database during the outage pause until the data server becomes available again through either completion of failover.
 Depending on the nature of the application activity and the failover mechanism, some users may experience a pause until failover completes, but can then continue operating without interrupting their workflow.

 Data servers in a distributed cache cluster can be mirrored for high availability in the same way as a stand-alone InterSystems IRIS instance, and application servers can be set to automatically redirect connections to the backup in the event of failover.
 For detailed information about the use of mirroring in a distributed cache cluster, see Configuring ECP Connections to a Mirror